misha-mg/cover-letter-extension/README.md

 1. **API Key Protection**
    - Never commit real API keys to public repositories
-   - Consider using environment variables or a secure vault
+   - Keep `src/config/env.js` local (it is gitignored) and share only `env.example.js`
    - For production, use a backend proxy server instead of client-side keys

 2. **Local Storage**
    - All data (templates, job descriptions) is stored locally using Chrome Storage API
-   - No data is sent to external servers except OpenAI API calls
+   - No data is sent to external servers except OpenRouter API calls

 3. **Permissions**
    - `storage`: Store templates and settings locally